Web colors: Safest web colors

 Designers were encouraged to stick to these 216 "web-safe" colors in their websites because there were a lot of 8-bit color displays when the 216-color palette was developed.
 David Lehn and Hadley Stern discovered that only 22 of the 216 colors in the web-safe palette are reliably displayed without inconsistent remapping on 16-bit computer displays.
-They called these 22 colors "the really safe palette"; it consists largely of shades of green, yellow, and blue.
+They called these 22 colors "the really safe palette"; it consists largely of shades of green, yellow, and cyan.

 Accessibility

 Color selection

 Some browsers and devices do not support colors.
-For these displays or blind and colorblind users, Web content depending on colors can be unusable or difficult to use.
+For these displays or blind and colorblind users, Web content depending on colors can be difficult or impossible to use.

 Either no colors should be specified (to invoke the browser's default colors), or both the background and all foreground colors (such as the colors of plain text, unvisited links, hovered links, active links, and visited links) should be specified to avoid black on black or white on white effects.

 Color contrast

 The Web Content Accessibility Guidelines recommend a contrast ratio of at least 4.5:1 between the relative luminance of text and its background color or at least 3:1 for large text.
 Enhanced accessibility requires contrast ratios greater than 7:1.

 However, addressing accessibility concerns is not simply a matter of increasing the contrast ratio.
 As a report to the Web Accessibility Initiative indicates, dyslexic readers are better served by contrast ratios below the maximum.
 The recommendations they refer to of off-black (#0A0A0A) on off-white (#FFFFE5) and black (#000000) on creme (#FAFAC8) have contrast ratios of 11.7:1 and 20.3:1 respectively.
 Among their other color pairs, brown (#282800) on dark green (#A0A000) has a contrast ratio of 3.24:1, which is less than the WCAG recommendation, dark brown (#1E1E00) on light green (#B9B900) has a contrast ratio of 4.54:1 and blue (#00007D) on yellow (#FFFF00) has a contrast ratio of 11.4:1.
-Notice that the colors named in the report use different color values than the web colors of the same name.
+The colors named in the report use different color values than the web colors of the same name.